Truecoding4life/MySQL-for-SPACEX/README.md

 #### Add New Employee
-*User Don't have to enter a role ID for this employee, instead all the role available will be come a selection.*
+*User Don't have to enter a role ID for this employee instead all the role available will become a selection.*

 ![Add Employee](./Assets/images/addRole.png)